-An analysis of the key park types and amount of land area for each resident/household is discussed in the Future Parks and Reserves Provisions Plan.
+An analysis of the key park types and amount of land area for each resident/household is discussed in The Parks and Reserves Future Provision Plan.
 This analysis provides an indication of the amount and level of development of reserve land that is sufficient to provide for existing residents recreation and wellbeing, and ensures quality amenity in developments.

-This is particularly important when planning reserves in new developments.
+This is particulary important when planning reserves in new developments.